Orientation for Online Courses

 All have tests/exams, communication, assignments, discussions, and more.

 Is Online Learning Right for You?

-Sometimes you will have a choice between an online or a traditional class.
+At times, you will have a choice between an online or a face-to-face class.
 So, how do you determine which one is right for you?
 Evaluate your readiness for online learning with this assessment:

 Misconceptions of Online Courses

 Let’s understand some common misconceptions about online courses: